benedekrozemberczki/littleballoffur/docs/source/notes/introduction.rst

     graph = reader.get_graph()

-The constructor defines the parametrized graph reader object again, while the ``get_graph`` method reads the dataset.
+The constructor defines the parametrized graph reader object while the ``get_graph`` method reads the dataset.

 Now let's use the ``Hybrid Node-Edge Sampling`` method from `Reducing Large Internet Topologies for Faster Simulations <http://www.cs.ucr.edu/~michalis/PAPERS/sampling-networking-05.pdf>`_.
 We will sample approximately 50% of the original edges from the network.